• Skip to main content

 Storage tips

-This banana loaf keep well for a few days (2-3) on the counter.
+This banana loaf keeps well for a few days (2-3) on the counter at room temperature.
 Be sure to cover well as it tends to dry easily (let the loaf completely cool down first).
-For longer storage, then store in the fridge.
-I recommend to warm it up before enjoying.
+For longer storage, then store in the fridge (in an airtight container).

 You can also pre-slice the whole loaf, then store in a container to freeze.
 Divide each slice with a small piece of parchment paper so they don't stick together.